 - Podcasts and webcasts

 Check for CPE acceptance

-CPE requirements set by state boards of accountancy vary widely, so check with yours before beginning any CPE courses to verify they will accept the credits.
-Not all states accept online courses, which are classified as “self study” by NASBA, and many states limit the number of online credits you can earn.
+CPE requirements set by state boards of accountancy vary widely, though, so CPAs are advised to check with their state boards before beginning any CPE courses to verify they will accept the credits.
+Most states don't accept nano-learning credits, and some don't accept any online courses, which are classified as “self study.”
+Many states also limit the number of online credits you can earn.

 NASBA assists state boards and CPAs in making sure CPE credits are from reputable sources by providing quality assurance and lists of approved providers.
 When evaluating a CPE source, remember that a qualified source should be able to provide:

 - A certificate of attendance/completion